AshIsbitt/Intro_to_C-/Readme.md

 IE, you may have a variable "b", which only stores the number 1072, and item 1072 in RAM is where the data is stored that the code things is in the variable.

-Value types commonlyonly include a number (int, double, float etc) - and are instead stored straight in the location the variable points to.
+Value types commonly only include a number (int, double, float etc) - and are instead stored straight in the location the variable points to.

 Solution files are used in DOTNET to run everything at once - the tests, and the main program.
 It' keeps track of everything.